DataDog/integrations-core/ibm_mq/README.md

 There are a number of ways to set up permissions in IBM MQ.
 Depending on how your setup works, create a `datadog` user within MQ with read only permissions.

-Also, queue level metric stats will need to be enabled.
+Also, queue level metric stats need to be enabled.
 This can be done with a mqsc command:

 ```
 > /opt/mqm/bin/runmqsc